pkutaj/pkutaj.github.io/_posts/2020-02-27-WIN-DCOM-application-pooling-recycling.md

 ---
 layout: post
-title: WIN > COM > COM Surrogate, application pooling and recycling
+title: Windows > COM > COM Surrogate, application pooling and recycling
 ---
 ## the case	of particular preferences of DCOM component
 the question is, what is a COM surrogate (`dllhost.exe`) and how does some of the preferences (pooling & recycling) within component services impact it when it comes to applications using this framework